GainorB/v3/README.md

 * **css-loader:** interprets @import and url() like import/require() and will resolve them.
 * **file-loader:** instructs webpack to emit the required object as file and to return its public URL
 * **image-webpack-loader:** Minify PNG, JPEG, GIF, SVG and WEBP images with imagemin
+* **webpack-dashboard:** A CLI dashboard for webpack dev server
+* **clean-webpack-plugin:** A webpack plugin to remove your build folder(s) before building
+* **friendly-errors-webpack-plugin:** Recognizes certain classes of webpack errors and cleans, aggregates and prioritizes them to provide a better Developer Experience.

 ## webpack